Back

 Start today

 John and Jane learned from their mistakes.
 John ditched the idea of hiring a team of Android developers and rebuilt SafePizza with React Native.
-Jane still struggles with money, which is why she collaborated with John to make a simple cross-platform app with recipes for people struggling with long COVID.
-But she still likes the concept of Planty and considers building a native mobile app development company after her financial recovery.
+Jane still struggles with money, so she collaborated with John to make a simple cross-platform app with recipes for people struggling with COVID-19.
+But she still likes the concept of Planty and is considering building a native mobile app development company after her financial recovery.

 John and Jane are just placeholders — Purrweb works with real people.
-We chose cross-platform development so you could test your MVP on a larger market in just 3 months.
+We chose cross-platform development so you could test your MVP on a larger market in just three months.
 We take care of every project from idea to app store.
-And yes, you still can decide if we should use Open Sans or Roboto for the main menu.
+And yes, you can still decide if we should use Open Sans or Roboto for the main menu.

 We’ll be happy to work on your project — tell us about your future app in the contact form below.